cran-task-views/Omics/Omics.md

 -   `r pkg("alakazam")` provides methods for for high-throughput adaptive immune receptor repertoire sequencing (AIRR-Seq; Rep-Seq) analysis.
 -   `r pkg("AnaCoDa")` contains a collection of models to analyze genome scale codon data using a Bayesian framework.
 -   `r pkg("apex")` contains a collection of tools for the analysis aligned DNA sequences from multiple genes.
--   `r pkg("aroma.cn")` implements several methods for normalizing and analyzing DNA copy-number data and `r pkg("PSCBS")` focuses on the analysis of parent-specific DNA copy-number data.
+-   `r pkg("ioncopy")` implements calculation of copy-numbers in amplicon sequencing data. `r pkg("aroma.cn")` implements several methods for normalizing and analyzing  DNA copy-number data and `r pkg("PSCBS")` focuses on the analysis of parent-specific DNA copy-number data.
 -   `r pkg("babelgene")` converts between human and non-human gene orthologs/homologs and integrates orthology assertion predictions sourced from multiple databases as compiled by the HGNC Comparison of Orthology Predictions.
 -     `r pkg("BASiNET")` implements a method to classify RNA Sequences using Complex Network Theory.